Open data

 Training & partnerships

-• Larger training programs such as IR and CPL
+• Larger programs such as IR and CPL

 • Additional training: Night Rating, Advanced Courses

-Additionally, we collaborate with major partners such as Ministry of Defence, Corendon, Transavia, LVNL and NLR.
+In addition, we work with major partners such as the Ministry of Defence, Corendon, Transavia, LVNL and NLR.